 - Breast milk: You may want your surrogate to pump her breast milk for your baby.
 If she’s amenable, you’ll need to compensate her as well as paying for her supplies such as the breast pump and bottles.
 If she isn’t local, you’ll also need to factor in shipping costs for the milk.

 - Lost wages: Maternity leaves aren’t just for moms to bond with baby — they’re also for a woman to recover from delivery.
-You can expect to pay your surrogate for the time she may be out of commission after the baby comes — anywhere from four to 8 weeks, Ferrara says.
+You should expect to pay your surrogate for the time she may be out of commission after the baby comes — anywhere from four to 8 weeks.

 - Health costs for the surrogate: As her body heals, you’ll likely still be paying for your surrogate’s medical care.
 Health and life insurance premiums are typically paid by the parents for at least three months after the delivery, but it could be extended to six months if there were complications during the pregnancy or delivery, Hasenbush notes.

 At the end of the day, surrogacy does cost money.
 There’s just no way around that.
-But Ferrarra recommends you take advantage of the resources out there — talk to the doctors and lawyers in the business and form your team to make it happen.
-You just might be able to find a way to make it work.
-Fingers crossed for you.
+But we recommend you take advantage of the resources out there — talk to the doctors and lawyers in the business and form your team to make it happen.
+We’re here for you, keeping our fingers crossed.